The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-X: The Bayesian Context Trees State Space Model

-We also note that tree-structured statistical procedures have been used in the classification and regression trees (CART)~\cite{breiman:book2} family.
-Starting with~\cite{breiman:book2}, CART methods either rely on greedy tree-growing algorithms, or they adopt a Bayesian approach and place a prior on trees~\cite{chipman:98}; see~\cite{loh:14,linero:17} for recent reviews.
-Although CARTs were originally developed for -- and became very popular in -- problems involving regression and classification with independent samples, CART-like approaches have also been employed for time series analysis, e.g.,~\cite{audrino:01,meek:02,dellaportas:07}.
-Like with the original CART procedures, these approaches faced potential difficulties: Greedily-constructed trees may overfit, while Bayesian approaches require the use of sophisticated and computationally expensive MCMC methods.
-These reasons may partly explain why much simpler and more restricted model classes like, e.g., threshold models~\cite{tong:11,zakoian:94} have been much more successful and popular in relevant applications, especially when regime-switching is appropriate.
-Extensive comparisons with these and other alternative methods are given in Sections~\ref{mar_comp},~\ref{experiments},~\ref{garch_comp} and~\ref{exp_arch}.
+In a different but related direction, starting with the algorithm of~\cite{breiman:book2}, the classification and regression trees (CART) procedures have been widely used for regression and classification tasks.
+Typically, these methods either rely on greedy algorithms to a grow a tree with some stopping criteria -- sometimes with additional penalties for pruning~-- or they adopt a Bayesian CART approach and place a prior on trees~\cite{chipman:98,bart}; see~\cite{loh:14} and~\cite{linero:17} for recent reviews.
+The main difficulties in the use of these procedures are that greedily-constructed trees tend to overfit the data, while the corresponding Bayesian approaches require the use of MCMC sampling, which is both computationally expensive and not guaranteed to be effective for inference.
+These reasons perhaps partly explain why, in applications, approaches exploiting CARTs for time series data~\cite{audrino:01,meek:02,dellaportas:07,taddy2011dynamic,deshpande2020vcbart} have not been used as widely as much simpler and more restricted model classes like, e.g., threshold models~\cite{tong:11,zakoian:94}.

+In contrast, in this work we take advantage of the special sequential nature of time-series data which, together with the desirable properties of the BCT-X framework, allow for exact Bayesian inference in selecting the tree model -- in a very efficient manner.
+The BCT-X family of algorithms can identify not only the MAP tree model (GBCT algorithm), but also the top-$k$ a posteriori most likely trees, for moderate $k$ ($k$-GBCT algorithm).
+Moreover, it is possible to further explore the posterior on model space by easily obtaining i.i.d.\ samples as described in Section~\ref{23b}, without the need to resort to MCMC; which of course offers another important practical advantage compared to Bayesian CART methods.